avgerin0s/Pyrametros/README.md

 # Pyrametros #

-This library allows you to generate code given tha parameters read from an ascii table.
+This library allows you to generate code given the parameters read from an ascii table.

 ## Usage ##